 Vidalakis Cretan Scholars Program

 Sponsored by the Vidalakis family, this annual fund supports students living and working on the island of Crete in Greece for the duration of their co-op cycles.

-Supported by Steinbright co-op employers, the Steinbright Partners Program provides vital financial support for co-op students who want to work in unpaid positions with non-profit organizations as well as students who want to pursue co-op opportunities nationally.
+The Steinbright Partners Program provides vital financial support for co-op students who want to work in unpaid positions within the United States.